Skip to main content

 How does it work?

-• Establish an account with their local food hub if the SFA is not already a customer.
+• Establish an account for the SFA, if the SFA is not already a food hub customer.

-• Get 1:1 support to access and utilize the funds reserved for their SFA to purchase local food.
+• Provide 1:1 support to SFAs to access and utilize the LFS credits reserved for their purchases of LFS eligible local food*.

-• Schedule orders and deliveries of local product to their SFA, paid for with LFS program funds.
+• Take orders and schedule deliveries of local food to SFAs, paid for with LFS program funds.

 • SFAs are encouraged to equitably distribute the food purchased with LFS funds amongst the schools in their SFA.